Crime Syndicate of America: Founding members

 The counterpart of Wonder Woman.
 Pre-Crisis, Superwoman gained her powers from being like her world's Amazons, and thus has similar powers to Wonder Woman, the gray streak in her hair shows she is aging and thus abandoned Paradise Island earlier, and her black uniform sans bracelets explains why she seems unhinged, as in pre-Crisis Amazon lore - an Amazon without bracelets is a berserker and stronger than an average Amazon.
 Post-Crisis, she is the antimatter Earth's version of Wonder Woman as well and has either directly or indirectly killed all the Amazons native to her reality.
 Superwoman took the name of Lois Lane when she established herself in Patriarch's World.
-Her birth name has not been revealed at present.
+Her birth name has not been revealed.
 Superwoman's lasso does not compel others to tell the truth, but instead releases inhibitions and forces a victim to reveal secrets which they find especially humiliating.
-The post-Crisis Superwoman also has heat vision and continues an open affair with Owlman, much to the anger of her husband Ultraman.
+The post-Crisis Superwoman also has heat vision and has an affair with Owlman, to the anger of her husband Ultraman.